phohenecker/country-data-gen/README.md

 > Guillaume Bouchard, Sameer Singh, and Theo Trouillon.
 > On approximate reasoning capabilities of low-rank vector spaces.
 > In Proceedings of the 2015 AAAI Spring Symposium on Knowledge Representation and Reasoning (KRR):
-> Integrating Symbolic and Neural Approaches, 2015.
+> Integrating Symbolic and Neural Approaches (2015).

 > Maximilian Nickel, Lorenzo Rosasco, and Tomaso A. Poggio.
 > Holographic embeddings of knowledge graphs.
-> In Proceedings of the 30th AAAI Conference on Artificial Intelligence, 2016.
+> In Proceedings of the 30th AAAI Conference on Artificial Intelligence (2016).